DuyDang007/FreeRTOS/FreeRTOS/Demo/R-Car_Gen5_CR52/Readme.md

 `<install_dir>/lib/libfreertos_bsp.a` The archieve file contains FreeRTOS Kernel and R-Car BSP, POSIX libraries

-`<install_dir>/lib/libdummy.a` Link your application with this library to suspend some warning: `warning: <symbol> is not implemented and will always fail`
+`<install_dir>/objects/dummy/common/dummy.c.o` Link your application with this object to suspend some warning: `warning: <symbol> is not implemented and will always fail`

 `<install_dir>/include` The public include header directory